-The owner of an Irish holiday cottage has hit back at a negative review he received on TripAdvisor after a disgruntled visitor complained that Ireland doesn’t compare to Dubai.
+An Irish holiday cottage owner hit back at a negative TripAdvisor review from a disgruntled visitor who complained that Ireland doesn’t compare to Dubai.

 Patrick Mungovan is the owner of Quilty Cottages in Co Clare.
 The property in question features numerous luxuries including a tennis court, indoor pool and free parking.